compound-finance/compound-finance.github.io/docs/pages/v3/compound-3.md

 ## Developer Resources

 The following developer guides and code repositories serve as resources for community members building on Compound.
-They detail the protocol deployment process, construction of new features, and code examples for implementing external apps that depend on Compound III as infrasturcture.
+They detail the protocol deployment process, construction of new features, and code examples for implementing external apps that depend on Compound III as infrastructure.

 1. [Compound III Developer FAQ](https://github.com/compound-developers/compound-3-developer-faq){:target="_blank"}
 2. [Scenarios, Migrations, and Workflows](https://www.comp.xyz/t/compound-iii-scenarios-migrations-and-workflows/3771){:target="_blank"}